0ldsk00l/smsplus/README.md

 Currently runs on Linux, macOS, and BSD.

 #### Compiling
-You will require GLFW3, libepoxy, libao, and zlib to build.
+You will require GLFW3, libepoxy, and libao to build.
 ```
 make
 ```